 Bennett is Chair of the Cloud Computing Committee and Vice Chair of the eDiscovery and Digital Evidence Committee of the Science and Technology Law Section of the ABA.
 He is also a founding member of the steering committee for the Electronic Discovery Section of the District of Columbia Bar, an Information Governance drafting group member of The Sedona Conference, an Advisory Committee Member for the Georgetown Paralegal Studies Program and a Board Member for the D.C.
 Chapter of ARMA.
 He is a frequent speaker and author and a guest lecturer at Georgetown University Law Center, the University of Virginia Law School, Temple University Law School, and the University of Maryland College of Information Studies.

 In addition to conducting both offensive and defensive electronic discovery in complex litigation, Bennett has extensive experience counseling clients on the establishment of information governance and records management policies.
 He regularly advises multinational clients regarding data privacy, security, and regulatory compliance.

 In General.
 Bennett earned a bachelor of arts degree from George Mason University with highest honors, completing his final semesters at an Honors Program at Oxford University, England.
-He earned his J.D. from the Georgetown University Law Center, cum laude.
-While in law school, Mr. Borden was a Legal Writing Fellow.
+He earned a master of science degree in Business Analytics at New York University and earned his J.D. from the Georgetown University Law Center, cum laude.
+While in law school, he was a Legal Writing Fellow.